 - Advising Djibouti Ports and Free Zone Authority on the negotiation of all agreements for a major joint venture with Chinese state-owned entities for the development of Africa’s largest free trade zone.

 - Advising Republic of Guinea on a mining-related port project in the Republic of Guinea.

 - Advising First Quantum Minerals Limited on all aspects of a copper-gold mining project in Mauritania, including on tax and royalty negotiations with the Mauritanian Government.

 Trinity International LLP

-- Advising Tembo power on the development of three hydropower projects with a total installed capacity of 67MW in Democratic Republic of Congo.
+- Advising two solar power developers (Qair International and AFRICA REN) on the project financing of three solar power projects with a total installed capacity of 80MW.